MERL10N/StellarStrikers/README.md

 - Enemy is a part of the gameManager.
 Enemy will contain details on the position and status of an individual enemy -weapon is an aggregate of player and enemy and contains details on the statistics and operations of the attack -PowerUp is a dependency of Player and contains details on various powerups that can be applied to the player.
 It keeps track of the position of powerUps as well

+ S.O.L.I.D Applied
+We applied many SOLID principles throughout our program.
+Luckily, because it was logical to do so, many parts of the design already followed the SOLID principles
+Specific cases:

+Powerups Super Class contains core elements that will only be used in all sub-classes(L).
+Following the powerup Sub-Classes lead to the rapid fire and health power-up which both implement all derived parts while also adding their own unique functions (I)

+Each class in our program has a single purpose whether it is to manage gameplay elements, manage projectiles, or manage player (S).

+Because we are using superclasses to operate all parts of the game, future development can add more of anything they would like using sub-classes (O)

+Our game does not contain dependencies(D).

+The SOLID principles help keep our development clean and save time for future development.
+Through good use of classes, the game can be extended in any way whenever updates are pushed out.

  > ## Phase III
  > You will need to schedule a check-in for the second scrum meeting with the same reader you had your first scrum meeting with (using Calendly).
 Your entire team must be present.
 This meeting will occur on week 8 during lab time.